kHarshit/udacity-drlnd-projects/p1_navigation/Report.md

 ### Model architecture

-The Deep Q Network has the following architecture having three fully connected layers.
+The Deep Q Network has the following architecture having three four connected layers.

 ```